-- ∞Main travel hub and international airport, providing access to top Namibian destinations, from Etosha to the Namib Desert
+- Main travel hub and international airport, providing access to top Namibian destinations, from Etosha to the Namib Desert

 - A laid-back city destination that is well-maintained, safe and walkable, known for its friendly people and clean streets

-- ∞A good variety of accommodation options, cuisine, nightlife, attractions, car rental companies, shops and amenities
+- A good variety of accommodation options, cuisine, nightlife, attractions, car rental companies, shops and amenities

 Strong European influences still flavour Windhoek, with sprinklings of German colonial architecture, sidewalk cafes and western cuisine adding to the distinctive character of this pleasant African city.
-It's the major gateway to Namibia, providing the ideal springboard and stopover from which to explore this unique and fascinating country.
+It's the major gateway to Namibia, providing an ideal springboard and stopover from which to explore this unique and fascinating country.
 The city holds an interesting blend of old and new, African and European, offering visitors an engaging mix of cultures, cuisines and sights.
 Windhoek is the best place to experience a snippet of nightlife, a dollop of modern bustle and a pocketful of world-class amenities and creature comforts.
-Although not a major tourist destination in itself, Windhoek is well-worth exploring for a few days as it offers the most diverse, sophisticated and lively urban environment in Namibia.
+Although not a major tourist destination in itself, Windhoek is well worth exploring for a few days as it offers the most diverse, sophisticated and lively urban environment in Namibia.

-Things to Do and See in Windhoek
+Things to do and see in Windhoek

 Spend your days strolling through the pleasant streets spotting old German buildings, forts, monuments and churches, along with new high-rise structures and luxury hotels.
 Visit the museums and art galleries, relax at European-style cafes and shop for arts and crafts at the open-air market, Post Street Mall, or for precious stones at The House of Gems.
-At night, a variety of excellent restaurants, bars, beerhouses, nightclubs, and theaters offer hearty food, good times and entertainment – the most active nightlife to be found in Namibia.
+At night, a variety of excellent restaurants, bars, beer houses, nightclubs, and theatres offer hearty food, good times and entertainment – the most active nightlife to be found in Namibia.
 This is, after all, where the famous Windhoek beer is brewed, so let your hair down and have some fun.

 - Stop in at Alte Feste (Old Fortress) – the oldest building in Windhoek, dating to about 1890.
-The Old Fortress was formerly used as the headquarters of the Schutztruppe (German colonial troops) and with a modern twist, it now houses the National Museum of Namibia, chronicling the country's journey to independence.
+The Old Fortress was formerly used as the headquarters of the schutztruppe (German colonial troops) and with a modern twist, it now houses the National Museum of Namibia, chronicling the country's journey to independence.
 The museum also hosts a display of rock-art and the bronze Reiterdenkmal (Rider's Memorial) erected in 1912, stands in the open-air exhibition area.

-- Pop in at the Trans-Namib Transport Museum – the old Cape Dutch style railway building of Windhoek, circa 1912, showing Namibia's railway and transportation history.
+- Pop in at the Trans-Namib Transport Museum – the old Cape Dutch-style railway building of Windhoek, circa 1912, showing Namibia's railway and transportation history.

-- Stroll around in Zoo Park, look out for German architectural highlights, including the Turnhalle Building, Gathemann’s Complex, the Old Magistrates’ Court and Kaiserliche Realschule.
+- Stroll around in Zoo Park, look out for German architectural highlights, including the Turnhalle Building, Gathemann’s Complex, the Old Magistrate’s Court and Kaiserliche Realschule.

 - Tour Katutura – the engineered residential zone designated for black people during South African rule, now turned into a dynamic neighbourhood, lying to the north of the city centre.

-A Bit of Windhoek History
+A bit of Windhoek history

-According to written records, Windhoek history started in 1840 when a South African Captain, Jonker Afrikaner, built a stone church and settled near one of the water sources in the area.
+According to written records, Windhoek's history started in 1840 when a South African captain, Jonker Afrikaner, built a stone church and settled near one of the water sources in the area.
 By the 1870s, the settlement had fallen into ruin after a succession of battles between ethnic groups and missionaries.
-Windhoek was officially established some decades later (in 1890) when a colonial German garrison, lead by Major Curt von Francois, started construction of the Alte Feste (Old Fort) in what was then South West Africa.
+Windhoek was officially established some decades later (in 1890) when a colonial German garrison, led by Major Curt von Francois, started construction of the Alte Feste (Old Fort) in what was then South West Africa.

-By road, the B1 runs north-south and the B2 east-west via Windhoek, providing links to destinations across the country; the best-known being: Etosha to the north, Swakopmund to the west and the Namib Desert and Fish River Canyon to the south, with Botswana accessible to the east.
-Renting a car for self-drive safaris is a popular option with travellers, just remember to fill up the fuel tank and take plenty of water for the long roads.
+By road - The B1 runs north-south and the B2 east-west via Windhoek, providing links to destinations across the country; the best-known being: Etosha to the north, Swakopmund to the west and the Namib Desert and Fish River Canyon to the south, with Botswana accessible to the east.
+Renting a car for self-drive safaris is a popular option with travellers.
+Just remember to fill up the fuel tank and take plenty of water for the long roads.